psiberx/cp2077-equipment-ex/README.md

 ## How to make compatible items

-Any item can support one standard slot and one outfit slot at the same time, making the item compatible with both the game equipment system and the outfit system.
+Any item can support one base slot and one outfit slot at the same time, making the item compatible with both the game equipment system and the outfit system.

-To make an item compatible with the outfit system the outfit slot must be added to the `placementSlots` property:
+The outfit slot must be added to the `placementSlots` property after the base slot:

 ```yaml
 Items.MyNecklace: